quavedev/meteor-university-accounts/README.md

 - Update TailwindCSS from v2 to v3
 - Set up Prettier and ESLint

+After the video I also changed a few things:

+- Removed tests
+- Fixed ESLint errors and set up
+- Fixed Prettier set up
+- Rename jsx files to js

 ### 03 - Update to React 18 and improve files set up

-- Remove tests
-- Fix ESLint errors
-- Rename jsx files to js
 - Update React from 17 to 18
 - Remove imports folder